Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 For a moderate chinch bug infestation, vacuuming the lawn is the easiest solution and one of the most effective ones, too.
 First, rake the grass thoroughly starting 2 feet out from the edges of the affected area, working from the edges toward the center.
 Use a wet-vac to vacuum the entire area you raked, then water the lawn.

-For another way to treat infestations in limited areas, spray down the affected areas with mildly soapy water, paying close attention to the border between the damaged grass and the healthy grass.
+For another way to treat infestations in limited areas, spray down the affected areas using the hose end sprayer along with mildly soapy water, paying close attention to the border between the damaged grass and the healthy grass.
 Spread a white flannel sheet over the area and wait around 15 minutes.
 Pull the sheet back, and you should see the bugs attached to it.
 Remove them and put them in a bucket of soapy water.

 To get a more wide-spread infestation under control, sprinkle a fine layer of diatomaceous earth over the lawn.
 This natural substance kills chinch bugs and other damaging insects, but won’t harm earthworms, plants, pets or people.
 Nature can help you clear up moderate infestations, too.

 Scatter bird seed on areas infested with chinch bugs to attract birds that will eat the bugs along with the seed.
 Applying nematodes, microscopic worm-like organisms, to the lawn may also help.
-Proper watering encourages the growth of the fungi Beauvaria bassiana, which attacks chinch bugs.
+Certain lawn care practices such as properly watering your lawn encourages the growth of the fungi Beauvaria bassiana, which attacks chinch bugs.

 Dealing with Major Bug Problems